JoshDiDuca/charisma-ai/README.md

 # 🌟 Charisma Studio 🌟

-**Ask questions about your local folders using local and remote LLMs with RAG-powered insights.**
+**Ask questions about your local folders using local LLMs with RAG-powered insights.**

-Charisma Studio is a desktop client that transforms how you interact with local directories (codebases, research papers, projects) by combining LLMs like Ollama with Retrieval-Augmented Generation (RAG) and ChromaDB vector search.
-Select any folder, and get AI-powered context about its contents through an intuitive chat interface.
+Charisma Studio is a desktop client that transforms how you interact with local directories (codebases, research papers, projects) and web sources by combining LLMs like Ollama with Retrieval-Augmented Generation (RAG) and ChromaDB vector search.
+Select any folder, add/or any sources from the web and get AI-powered context about its contents through an intuitive chat interface.

 ---